canonical/testflinger/docs/reference/test-phases.rst

         chmod u+x attachments/test/script.sh
         attachments/test/script.sh

   The `local` fields specify where the attachments are to be found locally, e.g. on the machine where the CLI is executed.
+Unless otherwise specified, relative paths are interpreted in relation to the location of the Testflinger job file (which is convenient since the job file and the attachments are usually stored together).
-For this particular example, this sort of file tree is expected:
+  So for this particular example, this sort of file tree is expected:

   .. code-block:: bash

     .
+    ├── job.yaml
     ├── config.json
     ├── images
     │   └── ubuntu-logo.png